 All parts listed in the Parts List have a Part Number.
 When ordering parts, first obtain the Model Number and Serial Number from the name plate on your equipment.
 Then determine the Part Number (not the Index Number) and the Description of each part from the following illustration and part list.
 Be sure to give all this information . . .

-2

 Appliance Model Number Part Description

 Appliance Serial Number Part Number

 Type of Gas (Propane or Natural)

 Do not order bolts, screws, washers or nuts.
 They are standard hardware items and can be purchased at any local hardware store.

-Shipments contingent upon strikes, fires and all causes beyond our control.